 Students are required to earn a minimum number of hours each academic year depending upon their enrollment status.
 Undergraduate, post baccalaureate, and graduate students who enroll for full-time, three-quarter time or part-time course work throughout each academic year should successfully complete 67% of all attempted hours registered for during each academic year.
 Students who do not successfully complete 67% of their course work will be placed on financial aid probation.
-Students who do not successfully complete 67% of their course work at the end of the next evaluation period financial aid may be suspended.
+Students who do not successfully complete 67% of the next evaluation period financial aid may be suspended.
 Students' minimum credit hour completion rates will be reviewed at the end of the next evaluation period.